 Example: Henry is a pimp in Las Vegas who traffics women across state lines into Nevada.
 Since this is a federal crime, the USMS would apprehend him.
 If Henry was instead hiring sex workers from within Nevada -- which is a state crime -- then the local Las Vegas Metropolitan Police Department would likely apprehend him.

 However, the USMS frequently works with state and local law enforcement to make arrests.
 The USMS deputizes certain state and local officers as task force officers.
 These task force officers may cross jurisdictional boundaries and have some Marshal privileges.

 The USMS has its Nevada headquarters in downtown Las Vegas:

 400 South Virginia Street, Room 201

 Reno, NV 89501

-Las Vegas NV federal crimes defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
-We may be able to negotiate a charge reduction or even a full dismissal, and if necessary we'll fight zealously for your innocence at trial.
+Like state prosecutors, federal prosecutors have a burden to prove guilt beyond a reasonable doubt.
+We will aggressively investigate your case in search of all the holes in the state's evidence.
+We may be able to negotiate a charge reduction or even a full dismissal.
+And if necessary we will fight zealously for your innocence at trial.